 And, it’s not just stuff that you should pack, but also some training and knowledge.
 Take a first aid and CPR class.
 Know how to identify poisonous plants, snakes, and insects if you’ll be tramping about in the wilderness.
 Ask yourself, “What would I need to know if we were stuck here for 24 hours?”
 That will help you identify the skills you should know, or learn if a small emergency goes from bad to worse.

-Is your family into camping?
+- Is your family into camping?
 Know how to repair a rip in a tent and how to stabilize your tent in windy or stormy conditions. have the supplies on hand for taking care of those emergencies.
+(And yes, you can camp in winter!)

 What activities do you enjoy and what supplies should you put together in a pack, just in case?